ropensci/drake/README.md

 1. Other imported functions, whether user-defined or from packages.
 1. For imported functions from your environment, any nested functions also in your environment or from packages.
-1. The packages where the imported functions came from, if applicable.
-    1. The version numbers for non-base packages.
-    1. The release version of R itself (or snapshot of development R), if applicable for base packages such as `base` and `stats`.
 1. Commands in your workflow plan data frame.
 1. Global varibles mentioned in the commands or imported functions.
 1. Upstream targets.